-- Be familiar with this Safeguarding & Child Protection Policy - Understand their role in relation to safeguarding - Be alert to signs and indicators of possible abuse (See Appendix 1 for current definitions and indicators) - Record concerns and give the record to the DSL or deputy DSL - Deal with disclosures of abuse from children in line with the guidance in Appendix 2, informing the DSL immediately and providing a written account as soon as possible - Be involved, where appropriate, in the implementation of individual school-focused interventions, Early Help Assessments and Our Family Plans, Child in Need Plans and inter-agency Child Protection Plans
+- Be familiar with this Safeguarding & Child Protection Policy; - Understand their role in relation to safeguarding; - Be alert to signs and indicators of possible abuse (See Appendix 1 for current definitions and indicators); - Record concerns and give the record to the DSL, or deputy DSL, and; - Deal with a disclosure of abuse from a child in line with the guidance in Appendix 2 - you must inform the DSL immediately, and provide a written account as soon as possible; - Be involved, where appropriate, in the implementation of individual school-focused interventions, Early Help Assessments and Our Family Plans, Child in Need Plans and inter-agency Child Protection Plans.

-All staff will receive annual safeguarding training and update briefings as appropriate.
+All our staff will receive annual safeguarding training and update briefings as appropriate.
 Key staff will undertake more specialist safeguarding training as agreed by the governing body.